linkrd/peSDK/README.md

 peSDK
 =====

-SDK for connecting to SCAi Promotion Engine
+SDKs for connecting to SCAi Promotion Engine.

+SCAi PrizeSDK in PHP

+Install and view php/src/index.html for documentation.